 Here is another example of how this product looks from the inside of a house – you can see out with amazing clarity!
 The difference between treated glass (left hand side) and untreated glass (right hand side) is very subtle from the interior:

 Sometimes commercial clients use combination products to deliver multiple benefits, for instance, security and privacy.
 This specific client’s building was only occupied during the day, and so they wanted a mirror film that also provided security benefits.
 The job came out perfectly and also refinishes the exterior, with a more uniform look:

 Sometimes clients want privacy from within a building; for instance, an office meeting room.
 You want privacy and anonymity for attendees, and also to focus peoples’ attention.
-Here we use a frosted Fasara film – great example here:
+Here we use a frosted Fasara film:

 Finally, there are exciting new products that turn glass from frosted one moment to transparent the next.
 Privacy when you want it, sunlight the next moment.
 We have experience installing products like Invisishade and SmartTint.
-These products are so cool; they do require a larger investment, but being able to turn the frost on and off is worth it for some clients.
+These products require a larger investment, but for some clients, it’s absolutely worth it to turn the frost on and off.

 In closing, we can provide the privacy that you want.
 All of the above solutions come with our standard 3M warranty and are installed quickly and easily.
 Drop us a line to learn more!